 The holes contain a layer of freshwater that seals off the underlying saltwater, creating an environment that fascinates scientists.
 Divers who venture into the depths of these wonders compare them to how scaling Mount Everest feels for a mountain climber.
 Diving here requires specialized training and equipment, and even then, the holes have proven deadly to many divers whose remains still rest there.

 According to local legends, the Lusca is a half-shark, half-octopus creature that stalks the blue holes and surrounding ocean waters.
-The beast is said to reach lengths of more than 75 feet, and it is known to hunt humans.
-The legends have even spawned a series of movies entitled Sharktopus and have been featured in investigative documentary series like MonsterQuest and Expedition X.
+The beast is said to reach lengths of more than 75 feet and is known to hunt humans.
+The legends have spawned a series of movies entitled Sharktopus and have been featured in investigative documentaries like MonsterQuest and Expedition X.

 Local fishermen are terrified of the Lusca, claiming the monster can drag entire boats underwater.
 There are even claims of people being drug off the shore by tentacles, never to be seen again.
 Swimmers have also disappeared beneath the surface — even when accompanied by friends and family.
 Eyewitnesses claim that they never saw anything in the clear blue water: No sign of the predator, the victim, or blood in the water.
 Some divers have even reported being attacked by a giant octopus while exploring the blue holes.

-The theory that the Lusca is a giant octopus would make sense, as these animals have the ability to camouflage themselves to match their environment perfectly; they’ve been filmed mimicking rocks, coconuts, and the ocean floor.
+The theory that the Lusca is a giant octopus would make sense.
+These animals can camouflage themselves to match their environment perfectly; they’ve been filmed mimicking rocks, coconuts, and the ocean floor.
 Octopi are also extraordinarily intelligent and stealthy.
-In aquariums, they’ve been caught leaving their tanks to hunt prey in other tanks, then returning to their home without leaving a trace.
+In aquariums, they’ve been caught leaving their tanks to hunt prey in other tanks, returning to their home without a trace.
 Additionally, these creatures can contort their flexible, boneless bodies to fit through small spaces, making them fully capable of traversing the cave systems in the holes.